Learn how to configure a block of public IP addresses for use with the vRack.

 Finally, we need to amend the network configuration file to account for the new traffic rule and route the vRack traffic through the network gateway address of 46.105.135.110.

-We can achieve it by editing the following file in order to add persistent and static routes:
+Edit the following file to add persistent and static routes:

 Paste the following content (please remember to replace our variables with your own values):

-Now reboot your server to apply the changes or alternatively enable simply the new network interface:
+Now reboot your server to apply the changes, or enable the new network interface:

 Step 1: Check and configure the secondary network interface